elliot736/cedar-gate/README.md

 );
 ```

-The backend URL comes from the `Endpoint` entity's `backend` attribute in the entity store not the policy itself.
+The backend URL comes from the `Endpoint` entity's `backend` attribute in the entity store, not the policy itself.
 Policies decide _if_ a route is allowed; entities define _where_ it goes.

 **Restrict access by role:**